mirpo/fastapi-gen/README.md

 Then open http://localhost:8000/docs to see your app OpenAPI documentation.

+Available templates:

+1. Default - basic template with GET/POST examples.
+2. NLP - natural language processing template with examples how to use local Hugginface models for summarization, named-entity recognition and text generation using LLM.
+3. Langchain - template with examples how to use LangChain with local Hugginface models (LLMs) for text generation and question answering.
+4. Llama - template with examples how to use llama.cpp and llama-cpp-python with local Llama 2 for question asnwering.

+*Important notes*:
+- Langchain template requires hardware to run and will automatically download required models, be patient.
+- Llama template will download around 4GB model from Hugginface and >4GB of RAM.

+Each template includes not only code, but also **tests**.

 ### Get Started Immediately

 You **don’t** need to install or configure depencendeices like FastApi or Pytest.<br>